 Chairs: Dr. Carsten Hvingel, IMR, Norway and Professor Gordon Kruse, UAF, USA

 Shellfish are a high-value food source and support substantial fisheries.
-How to optimize the fishing process all the way from capture to the consumer?
+How should we optimize the fishing process all the way from capture to the consumer?

 Keywords: gear technology, low impact and fuel-efficient fishing, ecosystem impact of fishing, handling of catch and processing, transport, marketing, use of baited traps

-Chairs: Steen Siikavuopio, Nofima, Norway and Svein Løkkeborg, IMR, Norway
+Chairs: Dr. Philos Steen Siikavuopio, Nofima, Norway and Dr. Svein Løkkeborg, IMR, Norway

 Fisheries management defines and enforces the rules of the fishing game.
 Their objective is to maximize the overall benefit to society – how can that be met?
 Under climate/environmental change, should receding/declining populations be managed differently than expanding/growing populations?
 How can fishing communities adapt to changing species availability and levels of resource abundance?
-Competition with other fisheries or other industries in the marine environment?
+How should we handle competition with other fisheries or other industries in the marine environment?

 Keywords: management tactics for shellfish in general, harvest control rules, ecosystem approach, trans-border issues, bio-and socio-economics, subsistence fishing, how to manage invasive shellfish, managing of shellfish fisheries in connection with other fisheries or human activities eg. aquaculture

-Chair: Professor Alf Håkon Hoel, IMR/UiT, Norway and Poul Degnbol, Aalborg University, Denmark
+Chair: Professor Alf Håkon Hoel, IMR/UiT, Norway and Adj.
+Assoc.
+Professor Poul Degnbol, university of Aalborg, Denmark

 Conveners pose 5 central questions emerging from the conference to the plenary and lead the discussion.